DoriszAlbrecht/Bayesian_Examples.jl/README.md

 # Bayesian_Examples.jl
 Examples of my project for Google Summer of Code

-# GSOC 2017 project: Bayesian estimation using Random Walk Metropolis-Hastings and Dynamic Hamiltonian Monte Carlo methods
+# GSOC 2017 project: Hamiltonian Monte Carlo and pseudo-Bayesian Indirect Likelihood

 This summer I have had the opportunity to participate in the Google Summer of Code program.
-My project was in the Julia language and the main goal was to  with the purpose to use different methods to estimate models in order to improve efficiency.
+My project was in the Julia language and the main goal was to implement Indirect Inference (A. A. Smith 1993; A. Smith 2008) to overcome the typically arising issues (such as intractable or costly to compute likelihoods) when estimating models using likelihood-based methods.
+Using Hamiltonian Monte Carlo it was expected to get a more efficient sampling process.

 Under the mentorship of Tamás K. Papp, I completed a major revision of Bayesian estimation methods using Indirect Inference (II) and Hamiltonian Monte Carlo.
 I also got familiar with using git, opening issues, creating a repository among others.